Prof. h.c. Dr. rer.nat. Michael G. Salmony, M.A. (Cantab.)

 In operational roles

-– he managed in 2007, at the Board of Directors/Holding level, the post-merger integration between previously national organisations (achieving synergies and efficiency gains of more than 400FTE) to yield the first, leading and now by far the biggest pan-European full-service payment service provider Equens SE which processes ca. 17 trillion Euro per year (1.7×10¹³€ which is roughly 1.3 times the gross domestic product of Europe) i.e. every year over 30.000€ pass through Equens for each man, woman and child in Europe (by far the world’s largest payment market).
-Equens has recently merged into equensWorldline SE by far the biggest pan-European leader in financial processing and transactional services and one of the most innovative payment service providers for financial institutions in Europe.
+– he managed in 2007, at the Board of Directors/Holding level, the post-merger integration between previously national organisations (achieving synergies and efficiency gains of more than 400FTE) to yield the first, leading and now the biggest pan-European full-service payment service provider Equens SE which processes ca. 17 trillion Euro per year (1.7×10¹³€ which is roughly 1.3 times the gross domestic product of Europe) i.e. every year over 30.000€ pass through Equens for each man, woman and child in Europe (by far the world’s largest payment market).
+Equens has recently merged into equensWorldline SE the undisputed European leader in payments and one of the major global players.
 At the time it was part of Atos, a global leader in digital transformation, with over 100.000 employees in 73 countries and annual revenue of ca 12bn€.

 – from 2016 he was Programme Director of the top strategic PSD2 Programme for equensWorldline/Worldline/Atos covering over 27 departments across all European geographies with ambitious aims to deliver double-digit million€ revenues with full end-end solutions for all clients across the whole value chain covering FinTechs, Banks, Merchants and more.
 Best Open Banking Provider Award 2019

 Previous positions include Director Business Development of leading national central bank (Bank of the Year 2005) and Assistant General Manager of its new payments subdivision (Best Innovator 2004).